Major muscles involved: Anterior and medial deltoids, triceps brachii

 Starting position (athlete):

-Sit down on a vertical shoulder press bench and lean back to place the body in the five-point body contact position.
+Sit down on a vertical shoulder press bench and lean back so your body is in the five-point body contact position.

 Grasp the bar with a closed, pronated grip.